DavesRepair.com

 And even with an older analog version, you can read very small current values by wrapping the wire under test through the jaws more than once.
 Divide the reading by the no. of turns.

 As an aside, when I was a teenager, the operating principle of this tool inspired me to design a cool little device to tap into my older sister’s private phone line from our basement without making a ‘click’.
-(Hope nobody ever tells her!)
+(Hope nobody ever told her!)

 As in my previous ‘survey’ on wet-vac uses, I’m looking for your best tips on uses for your ammeter.
 So any of you ‘techies’ out there that use one of these, send me your tricks and I’ll publish all of them in a future issue.
 Maybe a month or two before Christmas – these make terrific stocking stuffers <wink, wink>!